mironandrei/mironandrei/README.md

 An ambitious, motivated and good team-worker passionate about technology and computers in general 👨‍💻

-My goal is to learn more about software architecture design and object oriented programming, to improve my skills and my abillity to write code
+My goal is to learn more about software architecture design, object oriented programming and microservices, to improve my skills and my abillity to write code.

 In my free time I like to go to the gym 🏋️‍♂️, go for an atv ride or play a good game 🎮